jmigsan/ecs635u-final-year-project/README.md

 - "uvicorn>=0.34.0",
 - "websockets>=15.0.1",

 Then, before running the program, you need to run the commands `uv run DirectableNpc.py`, `uv run FollowerNpc.py`, and `uv run SceneDirector.py`.
+These scripts are in the StreamingAssets folder.